-NOTE: The percentage of 50% is based on the analogy with azathioprine and 6-mercaptopurine, that form the same active metabolite as thioguanine .
+NOTE: The percentage of 75% is based on the analogy with TPMT, for which the gene variants have a comparable effect on toxicity to those of NUDT15.

 NOTE: Dose adjustment based on the total of 6-TGN metabolites is not possible for these patients, as they develop toxicity within the therapeutic range that applies for patients without gene variants.